unbit/uwsgi-docs/Tornado.rst

    UWSGI_EMBED_PLUGINS=tornado,greenlet pip install tornado greenlet uwsgi

-or (from uWSGi sources, if you already have tornado and greenlet installed)
+or (from uWSGI sources, if you already have tornado and greenlet installed)

 .. code-block:: sh